 So, what can restaurants do to keep customers coming in, without putting them out in the cold this fall and winter?
 Here are some ideas for keeping your customers coming back, even during the chilly winter months.

 Portable space heaters are a great way to generate warmth on your patio and extend the use of your patio space a little bit longer.
 While they may not work year-round in every region, they could be used all winter in warmer climates.

 Hear us out!
 At Boston’s Envoy Hotel’s Lookout Rooftop, the restaurant already owns plastic ‘igloos,’ which are heated inside and can be closed with velcro.
-The restaurant will utlize the igloos this winter for parties up to six, and adapt their menu to serve hot drinks and soups to help keep patrons warm.
+The restaurant will utilize the igloos this winter for parties up to six, and adapt its menu to serve hot drinks and soups to help keep patrons warm.

 Takeout and Delivery

 During the winter, takeout and delivery will likely be an important part of restaurant sales as temperatures drop, the days get shorter, and customers seek warm comfort foods they don’t have to cook.
 If your restaurant doesn’t offer delivery, now is a great time to look into pairing up with a delivery service like Uber Eats or Grubhub.

 Though many communities are still restricting how many patrons can be seated indoors, states like New Jersey and Pennsylvania have begun to increase those numbers as coronavirus numbers drop in some areas.
 This is good news for restaurants and customers alike, especially heading into the colder months.